top of page

 Measurements for underground/indoor localisation

-technology in dynamic environments.
+In our recent indoor localisation tests, we explored the potential of quantum sensor magnetometers for precise spatial measurements.
+The study was conducted over two iterations to assess the reliability and accuracy of the technology in dynamic environments.
 For the second iteration, we took a step further by automating the process, leveraging a ground-truth OptiTrack positioning system alongside a robot to ensure consistent and repeatable measurements.
 This enhanced approach allowed us to refine our data collection methods and minimise human error.
 In the data, you can observe a magnetic field anomaly, likely caused by a structural element of the building, which highlights the sensitivity of the quantum sensor in detecting even the smallest variations in the environment.
 This anomaly is an interesting finding, demonstrating the complexities involved in indoor localisation and the power of quantum sensors in uncovering hidden details within physical spaces.

 Screenshot 2026-04-08 at 12.19.41.png